 - Carefully withdraw the feedscrew from the barrel.
 Using a wire brush, clean the flights, channels, and mixing pins or grooves as the feedscrew is being withdrawn.
 Make certain not to drop the feedscrew as the shoulder of the feedscrew clears the barrel.

 - Remove spacers, jack assembly, and push rod from the extruder.
 The push rod may be pushed through the delivery end of the barrel.

-- Place the feedscrew on wooden bench or V-blocks and thoroughly clean and inspect.
-Refer to instruction manual for details.
+- Place the feedscrew on a wooden bench or V-blocks and thoroughly clean and inspect.
+Refer to the instruction manual for details.

 When installing or removing the feedscrew, be careful not to let the feedscrew drop as the shank diameter changes.
 This will nick or damage the breaker plate recess, and typically causes irreparable damage.
 Protect the sealing face by machining a simple ring and inserting that ring into the recess before pulling the screw.
 Make the ring 0.01 inch (0.25mm) greater than the nominal barrel inside diameter, approximately 0.005 inch (0.13mm) less than the breaker plate recess inside diameter and 1.5 times the thickness of the breaker plate.

 In the next blog, we will post about four alternative feedscrew removal procedures used in unique situations.